KPCW EDITORIAL INDEPENDENCE POLICY

 KPCW's news department also abides by the follow ethics policies:

 We are committed to transparency in every aspect of funding our organization.

 We will make public all donors who give $5000 or more per year.
 As a nonprofit, we will only accept donations from anonymous sources if it is clearly understood that sufficient safeguards have been put into place that the expenditure of that donation is made independently by our organization.
-We will not accept donations from government entities, political parties, elected officials or candidates actively seeking public office.
+We disclose all donations from government entities, elected officials or candidates actively seeking public office.
 We will not accept donations from sources who, deemed by our board of directors, present a conflict of interest with our work or compromise our independence.